nicolaCirillo/ate-it/docs/data.md

 ## License and attribution
 The datasets available on this page are released under the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/)

-If you use the datasets in a scientific publication, please cite:
+If you use the training and development datasets in a scientific publication, please cite:

 ```bibtex
 @dataset{itaist_gru2025,